-I am a literary scholar with research interests in modern and contemporary Irish fiction and autobiography, as well as in the history and culture of the Irish diaspora.
-Born and raised in the West of Ireland, I hold a degree in English and History from the National University of Ireland, Galway and a PhD in English Literature from Trinity College Dublin.
-I am now Senior Lecturer in Irish and Modern Literature at the University of Manchester, and Director of Undergraduate Education for my School.
+I am Professor of Irish Literature at the University of Manchester.
+My research specialisms are in modern Irish fiction and autobiography and the history and culture of the Irish in Britain.
+Born and raised in County Mayo, I hold a first class degree in English and History from the National University of Ireland, Galway and a D. Phil in English Literature from Trinity College Dublin.

 Reading the Contemporary Irish Novel 1987-2007 (Oxford: Wiley Blackwell, 2014).
 By Liam Harte.
 263pp.
 Series: Reading the Novel.